openaps/docs/docs/docs/walkthrough/phase-0/hardware/edison.md

 * [Small clear plastic case perfect for larger Sparkfun 2000mah battery: #8483](http://www.ebay.com/itm/272062812611)
 * [Robert Silvers and Eric Burt's case for Explorer and 2500 mAh battery](http://www.thingiverse.com/thing:2282398)
 * [Robert Silvers' case for Explorer and 2000 or 2500 mAh battery](http://www.thingiverse.com/thing:2291125)
-* [Small Plastic Clear Case for 2500 mAh battery](http://www.ebay.com/itm/272062812611) - Since a Tic-Tac box is too small for the 2500.
+* [Small Plastic Clear Case for 2500 mAh battery](http://www.ebay.com/itm/272062812611) - Since a Tic-Tac box is too small for the 2500 mAh battery.

 ### Soft Cases
 * [TallyGear soft case](http://www.tallygear.com/index.php?route=product/category&path=90) - these are the soft cases Dana uses ([see this example](https://twitter.com/danamlewis/status/792782116140388353)).
 To order, just pick the pattern/fabric for a Dexcom G4/G5 case (per the link) and put that you want it OpenAPS sized or 2x3" in the notes.